the-frey/moneybot/ROADMAP.md

 ## refactor

+* Break apart Strategy and Fund

 * Create a LiveMarketAdapter and a BacktestMarketAdapter
-  * Possibly live in different files
+  * jupyter notebook play with immediateOrCancel

-* Bring in the scraper
+* Integrate the scraper
-    * Should auto- backfill when trading live.
+    * Should auto-backfill when trading live.

 * Optional but nice
     * Asset blacklist in config - backtest that!